 42. What is oxygen affinity?

-The tendency of hemoglobin to associate with oxygen
+Oxygen affinity refers to the tendency of hemoglobin to bind with oxygen.

 43. Why is hemoglobin a good vehicle for oxygen?